pyaf/Image-classification-pytorch/logs.md

 [] Crop images in datapipeline, add external data too [] Analyse the heatmaps of the basemodel of a trained model, I think AdaptiveAvgPooling is detrimental to the model learning, [] checkout for duplicates in external data too
+[] print all the hyperparameters and initial infos you can about the model training , it helps trust me

 # Revelations: